-Interactive livestreaming participants will join a select few of the CLRS sessions virtually, live from around the globe.
+Participants will join a select few of the CLRS sessions virtually.
+Viewers will participate live in a few of the seminar sessions remotely from around the globe.
 Participants attending virtually will have the opportunity to interact with other virtual attendees as well as pose questions to the panel during the session.